When To Consider A CPQ Solution

 In addition to those business rules designed to enforce the proper configuration of the products you sell, you may want to control which customers can purchase certain products, which sales reps can sell them, set minimum or maximum purchase quantities, enforce prerequisite products, set approval processes, or any number of other requirements.
 The list can become a bit overwhelming, which is why they are often not followed.
 For that reason, you need a system that will automate the task of enforcing them.

-These are just five scenarios where, if they apply to your business, a well-configured CPQ system can make your life better.
+You’re likely now wondering if a Salesforce CPQ solution is right for you.
+These are just five scenarios where, if they apply to your business, a well-configured CPQ solution can make your life better.
 Can you limp along a while longer with what you have?
 Maybe.
 But if you’re experiencing any of the pains described here, then you’re probably just prolonging the inevitable, and by doing that, postponing the return on the investment that comes with a more efficient sales team, more accurate quotes, a less manual renewals process, and business rules that are consistently followed.
 In fairness, there are tools available that may address aspects of these issues (many of them available on the AppExchange), and you could probably cobble something together that will get you a few more miles down the road.
 But how much further?
 And what do you do when you get there?
+When it’s time to expedite the process and get your team up and running with a CPQ solution, reach out to my team.
+We’d be happy to discuss if it’s the right fit.